privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 ```
 syntax = "proto3";

-// User Signals required by the Buyer for Bidding, specific to advertising
+// User Signals required by the buyer for bidding, specific to advertising
 // on Android app.
 message AndroidAppUserSignal {
   // To be updated at a later date.